vanHeemstraPublications/dev-to/articles/call_my_hostname_series/episode-04.md

     print(json.dumps(build_reservation(mac, ip, hostname_short), indent=2))
 ```

-In practice, the IP address itself can come from a small IP pool ledger identical in structure to the hostname ledger in Part 2 (a table of `ip_address`, `mac_address`, `allocated_at`), so that IP allocation and hostname allocation both draw from tracked, non-overlapping pools rather than "the next free-looking address."
+In practice, the IP address itself can come from a small IP pool ledger identical in structure to the hostname ledger in Episode 2 (a table of `ip_address`, `mac_address`, `allocated_at`), so that IP allocation and hostname allocation both draw from tracked, non-overlapping pools rather than "the next free-looking address."

 ## Applying the change